nxt-insurance/nxt_try/README.md

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/nxt_try`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-- How should filters actually work?
-  - Currently it only works for hashes?!
-  - Maybe any_of, all_of should be implemented as well?
-  - Should we allow expressions as filters?

 - Types
   - any of, all of, one_of maybe n_of?
   - references by id